rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 | 0.00					| Speed limit (80km/h)							|
 | 0.00	      			| Traffic signals	        	 				|

 For the fourth image, the model correctly predicts the "Dangerous curve to the right" sign, with an absolute probability of 1.00.
-It is noted that this is not technically an absolute probability, but rather so close to 1.00 that it is approximated as such.
+It is noted that this is not technically an absolute probability, but rather close enough to 1.00 that it is approximated as such.
 #### *Image 5: Slippery road*

 | Probability         	|     Prediction	        					|